-Support with communication across the entire caregiving team, including hospice, medical teams, caregivers, volunteers, friends, and family; I come alongside efforts to support and champion what is in the client’s best interest at all times.
+Support with communication across the entire caregiving team, including hospice, medical teams, caregivers, volunteers, friends, and family; I come alongside existing efforts to support and champion what is in the client’s best interest at all times.Counseling and attunement through the death process for the individual and their caregiving circle.

 Final vigil planning and support.

 The needs of the dying are as unique as each individual.
 If you are seeking non-medical support not reflected in my listed services, please inquire.
-If I am not able to provide the support you need, I will aid in finding the right person who can.
+If I am not able to provide the support you need, I will aid you in finding the right person who can.

 What is the “Doula Model of Care”?